Volkswagen Taigun: Safety

-The Volkswagen Taigun is sold in India with a standard safety specification of two frontal airbags, i-Size approved ISOFIX anchorages, Electronic Stability Control, three-point seatbelts in all seats and post-collision braking.
-Higher trim levels are additionally equipped with side torso airbags and head-protecting curtains, and a tyre pressure monitor.
+The Volkswagen Taigun is sold in India with a standard safety specification of six airbags, i-Size approved ISOFIX anchorages, Electronic Stability Control, three-point seatbelts in all seats and post-collision braking.
+Higher trim levels are additionally equipped with a tyre pressure monitoring system (TPMS).
 Left-hand-drive versions of the Taigun (exported to Mexico as the T-Cross) are equipped with safety assist technologies like Autonomous Emergency Braking, which are not available in India, and they have side airbags available as standard instead of as an option.